Battles of Manassas • Tour the Battlefield • Monuments • Facts • The Armies

 Henry House during peacetime

-From the caption to the photo at the bottom:
+Caption to the photo at the bottom:

 Henry House as it appeared just after the battle, riddled with bullets and cannon-fire.
 Mrs. Henry had insisted on remaining in her house.
 That afternoon she was killed by an artillery shell meant for sharpshooters firing from her windows.
 (Judith Henry’s grave and inscribed headstone are in the cemetery nearby.)